Gender parity in sport enables the representation of female voices beyond sport.

 We believe that by resolving gender inequality, communities can forge more sustainable systems.
-This is because perennial societal imbalances such as gender, impedes the sustainability of human capital in the functioning of a more balanced society.
+This is because unresolved [these] societal norms, impede the sustainability of human capital in the functioning of a balanced society that benefits every minority group.
 Therefore, where we are able to foster equality, we can achieve long-term sustainable outcomes economically, as well as socially.
-This is what we refer to as our 'soft power approach', where our small project can be truly powerful.
+This is what we refer to as our 'soft power approach', where small interventions at the local level can be powerful.

 We run a complementary programme that allows for provision for literacy support within the community for our beneficiaries.
 Staff are supported every week with fully structured lessons and activities that engage and support children to thrive at school.
 Thanks to our supporters, we are also able to elevate creative subjects that open the gateway to drama, art and music for our beneficiaries which we believe are essential to confidence and enrichment.